-Article 9.
+Article 10.
 WORKING OUT OF CLASSIFICATION PAY

-- A. Whenever the needs of the City require an employee to temporarily perform the duties of a higher classification than that in which the employee is currently employed, said employee shall be entitled to receive out of classification pay for the period of time that the employee works out of classification.
-Out of classification pay shall be at a flat rate of five-percent (5%) of base salary. - B. In order to receive out of classification pay the following provisions must occur:
+Whenever the needs of the City require an employee to temporarily perform the duties of a higher classification than that in which the employee is currently employed, said employee shall be entitled to receive out of classification pay for the period of time that the employee works out of classification.
+Employees approved to work out of class shall be placed at Step A of the classification in which they are working.
+If Step A does not provide a 5% increase, the employee will be placed at the step on the range that provides a 5% increase.
+Placement will not exceed Step E of the range.

-- 1. The name of the employee who is absent must be noted on the employee's timesheet prior to out of classification pay being authorized. - 2.
-A vacancy or absence must exist for out of classification pay to be paid. - 3.
-The employee receiving out of classification pay must perform essentially all of the functions of the higher classification in order to receive compensation. - 4.
-The employee shall meet the minimum qualifications for the higher classification in order to be eligible for out of classification pay. - 5.
-The employee shall have completed five (5) consecutive full work days in the higher classification and shall then be eligible for out of classification pay commencing with the sixth (6th) consecutive day working out of classification and continuing for all consecutive days worked thereafter - C. Working out of classification pay for special assignments will only be authorized upon recommendation to the City Manager by the Department Head and will require a Personnel Action Form with supporting documentation justifying the special assignment.
+- A. In order to receive out of classification pay the following provisions must occur: - 1.
+A vacancy or absence must exist for out of classification pay to be paid. - 2.
+The employee receiving out of classification pay must perform essentially all of the functions of the higher classification in order to receive compensation. - The employee shall meet the minimum qualifications for the higher classification in order to be eligible for out of classification pay. - 4.
+The employee shall have completed five (5) consecutive full work days in the higher classification and shall then be eligible for out of classification pay commencing with the sixth (6th) consecutive day working out of classification and continuing for all consecutive days worked thereafter - C. Working out of classification pay will only be authorized upon recommendation to and approval by the Director, Human Resources/Risk Management by the Department Head and will require a Personnel Action Form with supporting documentation justifying the assignment.

-Article 10.
+Article 11.
 SPECIAL ASSIGNMENT PAY